 How Can E-commerce Pollute the Environment?

 E-commerce may be a more environmentally friendly option than traditional store shopping, but when managed incorrectly and supported by poor practices, it can negatively impact the environment.
-Here are some factors on how e-commerce can pollute the environment:

 In e-commerce, each product is usually packaged separately.
 This can lead to large amounts of packaging waste.
 In addition, packaging materials can cause serious harm to nature, as they are often made of plastic, foam and other environmentally harmful substances.